aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/String.md

 # String

-Replaces the text from this command to a [flagstring](../../../Flags%20arrays/flagstring.md) text with horizontal size clamping and [OrganiseLines](../../Related%20Systems/Automatic%20Line%20Breaks/OrganiseLines.md) support.
+Replaces the text from this command to a [flagstring](../../../Flags%20arrays/flagstring.md) text with horizontal size clamping support.

 ## Syntax